babuxy/snakes-and-ladders-game/README.md

 //TODO
 1)Accept multiple players.
 2)Setup starting time.
 Game begins on first click by first player.
-4)Capture end time.
+3)Capture end time.
 Game ends when one of the player reaches 100.
+4)Display a gif throwing dice